w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 smart contract enabled parachains.

 Polkadot will also be compatible with preexisting smart contract platforms such as Ethereum and Tezos through bridges.
-This means that even work spent developing on these platforms today may be applicable to running on Polkadot in the future.
+This means that work spent developing on these platforms today may be applicable to running on Polkadot in the future.

 ### Edgeware